CSIS secretly capturing phone-identifying data of terrorism suspects: ruling

 IMSI catchers work by lifting digital identifiers off all phones in a vicinity, a technique that can give investigators the ability to zero in on an unknown phone used by a known suspect if they can follow the signal as the suspect moves.
 That can put investigators in position to seek authorizations to do more invasive follow-up spying on specific individuals.
 No actual eavesdropping is done at this stage.

 CSIS has been given a range of invasive powers by Parliament, but is usually required to first seek warrants to conduct targeted surveillance or searches.
-But Judge Crampton gives CSIS a green light to uses IMSI catchers warrantlessly, reasoning that the task of protecting national security outweighs any privacy stakes inherent in anonymous digital identifiers.
+But Judge Crampton gives CSIS a green light to use IMSI catchers warrantlessly, reasoning that the task of protecting national security outweighs any privacy stakes inherent in anonymous digital identifiers.
 "That is to say, state objectives of public importance (i.e. national security) are predominant, the intrusive nature of the search was minimal, and the method of the search was both highly accurate and narrowly targeted," his ruling reads.

 The ruling speaks only to the collection of digital identifiers.
 Judge Crampton lays out scenarios where CSIS would need warrants or other authorities to do follow-up investigation.